CREATIVE

 Darren Maher, Creative Director

-Darren Maher Creative Director at Major Tom
+Darren Maher, Creative Director at Major Tom

 Sometimes getting started is the hardest part.
 Do you have a process, mantra, activity, or habit you use to get motivated?